CampbellDavid/sei-project-04/readme.md

 ## Successes and key learnings

 I chose to challenge myself with project four by doing it individually.
-This was challenging in many ways, as I had the same amount of time to complete this project as I did with project three, only this time I was independently creating a frontend and backend using a new language (Python).
+This was challenging in many ways, as I had the same amount of time to complete this project as I did with project three, only this time I was independently creating a front end and back end using a new language (Python).

 The main success here was that I proved to myself I was capable of producing a full-stack application by myself and with some help from my tutors.
 I had to learn a lot of content at a fast pace in order to produce an application that I believed delivered a more than satisfactory end result.
-I really got to grips with the syntax and structure of python and thoroughly enjoyed using it to develop the backend.
+I really got to grips with the syntax and structure of python and thoroughly enjoyed using it to develop the back end.

 Additionally, I gained skills relating to the presentation of the application (using CSS) and some skills relating to user experience.
 I was also able to expand on my organisation skills, problem-solving abilities, time management skills and prioritisation skills.